AlexBartles/AlexBartles/README.md

 ### Hi there 👋

-🔭 I’m currently working on Artica Client (Private repository).
+🔭 I’m currently working on Arctic Client Reborn (Private repository).

 🌱 I’m currently learning Java.

-📫 How to reach me: AlexB#7653 on Discord.
+📫 How to reach me: _alexbartles on Discord.

 😄 Pronouns: He/Him.